 At DWP Live, we pride ourselves on our team’s range of expertise and dedication to making our clients’ visions come to life.
-To show off the incredible members of our DWP Live Tech Troupe, we’re sharing a behind-the-scenes look at the people who help us deliver the best solutions and events across the world.
+To show off our AV All-Stars, we’re sharing a behind-the-scenes look at the people who help us deliver the best solutions and events across the world.
 Meet our first feature: Loree Seilkop, controller at DWP Live!

 Loree attended Clemson University where she earned a degree in accounting and began her career in Nashville as a bookkeeper for small CPA clients.
 Through this work, she was introduced to DWP Live and eventually transitioned to working with us exclusively in 2012.
 With over a decade of experience, Loree ensures that DWP’s financial “back of house” is running smoothly so we can continue delivering the best for our customers.